brucenelson6655/Databricks-ipaccess-tool/README.md

   "enableIpAccessLists": null
 }
 ```
 IP access lists will return __null__ if its never been enabled.
-The -z flag turnes on or off IP access lists.
+The -z flag turns IP access lists on or off.
 You can combine the -z flag with the -s flag to show status as well.

 #### Turn "ON" IP Access Lists
 ```